pink lake salt

 the story

-Just 50km from the Mount Zero Olive grove in Western Victoria sits a vast salt lake with a striking pink hue.
-The lake is fed by natural salt aquifers and each summer dries out to reveal a bed of salmon coloured pink salt.
-Mount Zero and the Barengi Gadjin Land Council, representing the Wimmera's traditional land owners, hand harvest a small amount of salt from the lake each year in a respectful collaboration.
+Just 50km from the original Mount Zero Olive grove in Western Victoria sits a vast salt lake with a striking pink hue.
+The lake is fed by natural salt aquifers and each summer dries out to reveal a bed of salmon-coloured pink salt.
+Mount Zero and the Wotjobaluk community, the lake's traditional land owners, hand-harvest a small amount of salt from the lake each year in a respectful collaboration.

-Mount Zero Pink Lake Salt is a natural product which varies in pigment from wet to dry.
-The local provenance of the salt, along with the hand harvesting, natural sun drying and the salts beautiful flavour and colour are a mirror Mount Zero's core principles of regionalism, sustainability and quality.
+Mount Zero Pink Lake Salt is a natural product that varies in pigment from wet to dry.
+The local provenance of the salt, along with the hand harvesting, natural sun drying and the salt's beautiful flavour and colour reflect Mount Zero's core principles of regionalism, sustainability and quality.

 the partnership

 Aboriginal mythology and its links to the land have existed for some 30,000 years.
-Our respect for this relationship with the land moved us to seek a partnership with the indigenous custodians in our region, The Barenji Gadjin Land Council.
+Our respect for this relationship with the land moved us to seek a partnership with the Indigenous custodians in our region, the Wotjobaluk community.

 The partnership has developed into a business that is mutually beneficial for both the people and the land.
 Every year we harvest together, strengthening the respect and understanding between the non-indigenous and indigenous workers.
-The Barengi Gadjin Land Council give us access, instruction and consultation in ways to minimise our impact on the land, and we do our best to repay this gift through employment and payment.
-This enables the Land Council to direct their priorities to looking after their people and preserving their Aboriginal heritage.
+The Wotjobaluk community give us access, instruction and consultation in ways to minimise our impact on the land, and we do our best to repay this gift through employment and payment.
+This enables the community to direct their priorities to looking after their people and preserving their Aboriginal heritage.

 the label